Healthy CEOI AM CEO PODCASTPodCEO

 Gresham Harkless 0:40

-No problem excited as well to have you on and before we jumped in, I want to read a little bit more about Tiffany so you can hear about all the awesome things that she's doing.
-And you may know Tiffany as the international speaker and leading expert on rewiring the unconscious mind for success and tapping into your personal potential.
+No problem excited as well to have you on and before we jump in, I want to read a little bit more about Tiffany so you can hear about all the awesome things that she's doing.
+You may know Tiffany as the international speaker and leading expert on rewiring the unconscious mind for success and tapping into your personal potential.
 For over 20 years, Tiffany has educated and transformed the lives of thousands of people across the world.
-She is the author of stop being a selfish bitch, a comprehensive guide to living your best life through radical self love, a top rated self help book, Tiffany's clients and course participants experienced undeniable results showcasing over and over again that our unconscious mind can be our most powerful asset.
-When we truly understand how to make it work for us, Tiffany, are you ready to speak to the imcl? community?
+She is the author of stop being a selfish bitch, a comprehensive guide to living your best life through radical self-love, a top-rated self-help book, Tiffany's clients and course participants experienced undeniable results showcasing over and over again that our unconscious mind can be our most powerful asset.
+When we truly understand how to make it work for us, Tiffany, are you ready to speak to the I AM CEO community?

 Tiffany Toombs 1:21